Heights High will host second semester College & Career Readiness activities for the class of 2021:Wednesday, January 8: College Credit Plus

 The SAT will be administered to all 11th grade students, class of 2021.
 This is a free administration that the state of Ohio provides based on the options towards graduation.
 Students can always take the SAT during one of the national administrations, there is a fee unless the student has a fee waiver.

-All college-bound juniors should take the ACT and/or SAT in the Spring of 2018.
-Printed registration materials are available in the Heights High College/Scholarship Zone; registration is also available on the following websites:
+All college-bound juniors should take the ACT and/or SAT.
+Registration is available on the following websites:

 Student Digital Footprint

 When students use Facebook, Tumblr, Instagram and Twitter, they are building a digital footprint that may last a lifetime.
 A digital footprint is the data trail left from digital interactions.